ProxyOS/documentation/source/architecture.rst

 1. How do I know the beginning and the end of my message?
 2. How do I know which type of message did I receive?
 3. How do I parse the message, knowing it's type?
-   How much does it cost in term memory and time?
+   How much does it cost in term of memory and computation time?
 4. What's the information quantity/message size ratio?

 .. todo:: Short explanation about common formats from